ridunoff/Quick-Draw-CNN/README.md

 ![Confusion Matrix](images/confusion_matrix.png)

-A Confusion Matrix shows the actual and predicted results of our algorithm.
+A Confusion Matrix shows outpur of the CNN as a count of the most confident prediction for each drawing in the test dataset.
 <br/><br/>

 We can tell that our algorithm was well designed as the highest results are along the diagonals where the actual and predicted categories correspond.
+According to this chart, the CNN has the highest accuracy when trying to classify a bicycle drawing, but it has the lowest accuracy when classifing a drawing of a bee.